Anas255-exe/Hybrid-Recommenders/README.md

  <img src="https://github.com/user-attachments/assets/4541bcd0-9acb-4b49-85df-679b75a7f742" alt="Description of Image" width="500" height="300">

+ ### Key Decisions Made During Development

+During the development of this project, several key decisions and challenges were encountered that shaped the implementation process.
+Below are the major decisions and problems faced:

+1. **Model Selection**:
+   Initially, I explored several models to implement the video recommendation system.
+After researching, I decided to experiment with K-Nearest Neighbors (KNN) for the recommendation algorithm.
+However, after a series of trials, I faced difficulties in implementing it effectively due to issues in data handling and model integration.

+2. **Data Inconsistencies**:
+   One of the significant challenges encountered during the implementation was inconsistencies in the dataset.
+Specifically, there were discrepancies in how the `user_id` variable was represented across different parts of the data.
+In some places, the variable was referred to as `id`, while in others, it was labeled as `user_id`.
+This caused confusion when trying to merge or process the data, leading to errors and delays in the implementation.
+To resolve this, I had to manually standardize the variable names across the dataset to ensure consistency and smooth data processing.

+3. **Modeling Approach**:
+   Due to the difficulties with KNN, I eventually pivoted to exploring alternative approaches for building the recommendation system.
+This required significant rethinking of the data flow and model selection to ensure better accuracy and scalability.
+This decision was pivotal to moving the project forward and achieving a more robust recommendation system.

+4. **Data Preprocessing**:
+   During the preprocessing stage, I had to ensure that all features and data points were aligned correctly.
+This involved cleaning up missing values, handling inconsistent variable names, and formatting data for compatibility with the chosen recommendation algorithm.
+The inconsistencies, especially in variable names, were a roadblock at this stage and took considerable time to resolve.

 **Thanks for taking my application into consideration** Feel free to reach out with any questions or feedback!